Spinkoo/Matlab2TorchRL/gyms/envs/maze/Readme.md

 The input block is set in the workspace for a smooth and simple modification from the Python engine

 The assertion block is necessary to properly run step by step the simulation assuring a fixed step size when interfacing with the engine

+The final result of the simulation is communicated to the Python pipeline using a "To Workspace" block which can be accessed using the ```get_simulation_last_readings``` method

  --------------------------------------
     ----|     Files     |----
  --------------------------------------